vain0x/milone-lang/docs/refs/syntax.md

     block = (expr ';')* expr
     paren_expr = '(' block ')'

-List expression is basically same as list pattern but for expression.
+A list expression is basically same as a list pattern but for expression.

     list_expr = '[' (expr (';' expr)*)? ']'

-Record expression is 1+ list of fields, separated by semicolon `;`.
+A record expression consists of 1+ list of fields, separated by semicolon `;` and enclosed by braces `{` `}`.
 Semicolons can be omit by putting fields on the same column.
-It optionally contains `with` clause.
+It optionally has `with` clause.

     record_expr =
         '{' (expr 'with')?